mcs07/PubChemPy/docs/guide/gettingstarted.md

 [Compound(5793)]
 ```

 The first argument is the identifier, and the second argument is the identifier type, which must be one of `name`, `smiles`, `sdf`, `inchi`, `inchikey` or `formula`.
-It looks like there are 4 compounds in the PubChem Database that have the name Glucose associated with them.
-Let's take a look at them in more detail:
+More often than not, only a single result will be returned, but sometimes there are multiple results for a given identifier.
+Therefore, {func}`~pubchempy.get_compounds` returns a list of {class}`~pubchempy.Compound` objects (even if there is only one result).

+It is possible to iterate over this list to get the individual {class}`~pubchempy.Compound` objects:

 ```pycon
 >>> for compound in results: